Spring Festival Couplets (Chunlian)

 Meng Chang, ruler of Later Shu(934-966CE) ordered one of his scholars to compose a new year charm in the form of a couplet scrolls to decorate his bed-chamber door, but the result did not please him.
 So he wrote a couplet himself which was the now regarded as the first pair of Spring Festival couplets: 新年纳余庆,佳节号长春 (xīn nián nà yú qìng, jiā jiē hào zhǎng chūn) - "The New Year embraces all good luck and gladness; The great festival is named Perpectual Spring."

-Over time, the tradition of hanging couplets during the Spring Festival spread and became more widespread, with the couplets taking on their characteristic red color and poetic style.
-The use of red paper is associated with the belief that red can drive away evil spirits and bring good fortune.
+Over time, putting up the couplets during the Spring Festival spread and became more widespread, with the couplets taking on their characteristic red color and poetic style.
+People believe that the red paper can keep away evil spirits and bring good fortune.

-The couplets themselves are often written in poetic form, following specific rules and conventions of Chinese poetry.
-They contain wishes for abundance, prosperity, happiness, and good luck.
-Today, the tradition of hanging Spring Festival couplets continues to be an important part of Chinese New Year celebrations.
-They are seen as a way to welcome the new year with positive energy and to bring good fortune and blessings to the household.
+People usually write couplets in poetic form, following specific rules and conventions of Chinese poetry.
+Today, putting up the Spring Festival couplets continues to be an important part of Chinese New Year celebrations .
+They are a way to welcome the new year with happy vibes and to bring good fortune and blessings to the household.

 4 Popular Chunlian Examples along with English Translations